Submitting content to AAO Observer

 To meet a publication schedule of February and August each year, submissions are generally due mid-January or mid-July at the latest.
 However, submissions are accepted at any time.

 Next Submission Deadline

-The text of your article should be provided in either Microsoft Word (.doc) format or Rich Text Format (.rtf).
+Provide article text in Microsoft Word (.doc) format or Rich Text Format (.rtf).

-The file should begin with the title of the article as you would like, followed by your name as you would like it to appear and your affiliation:
+Include title of the article, your name as you would like it to appear, your affiliation, and any co-authors: